luciansabo/fields-options/README.md

 #### Validation if fields

+This library comes with a Validator implementation that should work with array and object prototypes: `Lucian\FieldsOptions\Validator`.

+You can provide the validator to both `FieldsOptions` and `FieldsOptionsBuilder`.
+A basic validator will be used in case it is not provider, that will only check the data structure.

-If the builder is constructed with tbe prototype/schema, then including invalid fields will trigger a RuntimeException
+If the validator is constructed with tbe prototype/schema, then including invalid fields will trigger a RuntimeException.

+> **How validation works:** To validate fields, the prototype is analyzed using reflection.
+> All properties are considered valid fields.
+Typed properties have no issues, if they are scalar or classes.
+> For properties without type-hinting the validator tries to inspect the value.
+> If the value contains a collection, PHP does not have a Collection<T> type, and we cannot rely on phpdoc.
+> In that case, you have to populate the array with at least an object, and we assume they are all the same type.

 #### Testing field groups